bambinos/bambi/README.md

 model = Model(data)
 # Add condition to the model as a fixed effect with a very wide prior
 model.add_term('condition', prior='superwide')

 # Add random subject slopes to the model, with a narrow prior on their variance
 model.add_term('subject', random=True, prior=0.1)
 ```

-Named scales include 'superwide' (scale = 0.8), 'wide' (sqrt(1/3)), 'medium' (0.4), and 'narrow' (0.2).
+Predefined named scales include 'superwide' (scale = 0.8), 'wide' (sqrt(1/3)), 'medium' (0.4), and 'narrow' (0.2).

 The ability to specify prior scales this way is helpful, but also limited: we will sometimes find ourselves wanting to use something other than a normal or cauchy distribution to model our priors.
 Fortunately, Bambi is built on top of PyMC3, which means that we can seamlessly use any of the over 40 `Distribution` classes defined in PyMC3.
 We can specify such priors in Bambi using the `Prior` class, which initializes with a `name` argument (which must map on exactly to the name of a valid PyMC3 `Distribution`) followed by any of the parameters accepted by the corresponding `distribution`.
 For example:

 ```python
 from bambi import Prior

 # A laplace prior with mean of 0 and scale of 10
 my_favorite_prior = Prior('Laplace', mu=0., b=10)